tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

+= UNRELEASED =
+* Add option for setting the map tile attribution, as required by most tile services and data providers like OSM.
+If non-empty, the attribution is displayed on every map.
+* Properly escape option values on the options page.

 = v1.5 =
 * Make plugin run a cheap 'update' routine on every request, because we cannot assume that the activation hook is run every time the plugin is updated.